 Control and restrict the usage and flow of data at the initial stage in the cloud.
-You can set boundaries and confine specific users to view or to edit that data.
+You can set boundaries and confine specific users to view or edit that data.

 8. Prevent data from being saved on unknown devices

 With an internet connection, the cloud allows data access from any device.
-But this data getting collected on unmanageable devices such as mobile phones or personal devices can pose potential threats.
+But this data collected on unmanageable devices such as mobile phones or personal devices can pose potential threats.
 You can try and block downloads on such devices or set up a verification factor before the download.

 9. Deploy advanced malware protection software

 The IaaS environment ensures the operating system’s security, network services, and other installed applications.
 You can deploy these technologies on a virtual network to protect your infrastructure.

 Because of the frequent usage of cloud services, issues can arise with an urgent need for automatic resolutions.
 Every minute calls for help in an IT environment and requires you to provide the quickest fixtures to cloud-related incidents.
 Here are some practices that ensure efficient resolutions.

 Whether new or existing, it must be configured so that every time a user wishes to use the cloud, they must go through two-factor authentication.